OptimalBits/bull/docs/README.md

 # Queue Options

 A queue can be instantiated with some useful options, for instance, you can specify the location and password of your Redis server, as well as some other useful settings.
-All these settings are described in Bull's [reference](https://github.com/OptimalBits/bull/blob/master/REFERENCE.md#queue) and we will not repeat them here, however, we will go through some use cases.
+All these settings are described in Bull's [reference](https://github.com/OptimalBits/bull/blob/master/REFERENCE.md#queue) and we will not repeat them here.
+However, we will go through some use cases.

 ## Rate Limiter

 It is possible to create queues that limit the number of jobs processed in a unit of time.
-The limiter is defined per queue, independently of the number of workers, so you can scale horizontally and still limiting the rate of processing easily:
+The limiter is defined per queue, independently of the number of workers, so you can scale horizontally and still limit the rate of processing easily:

 ```js
 // Limit queue to max 1000 jobs per 5000 milliseconds.